The Goonies (1985 video game)

 The Goonies is a puzzle-platform game programmed by Scott Spanburg and published in 1985 by Datasoft.
-It is based on the Richard Donner film The Goonies (1985).
+It is based on the 1985 Richard Donner film The Goonies.

 Gameplay

 The game has eight stages, each based on a scene from the film.
 In each stage, the two Goonies must work together to solve puzzles and reach the exit to move on to the next stage.
 In single-player mode the joystick button can be used to switch between the two characters, and in the two player mode, each player controls one Goonie.

 Reception

 The game received positive reviews.
-Computer and Video Games reviewer said, "Each screen is packed with interesting puzzles and problems.
-The attention to detail is good - and the game is fun to play".
-Computer Gamer magazine said, "Even if it doesn't break all software records, it's one of the best platform games I've played."
+Computer and Video Games reviewer said that "each screen is packed with interesting puzzles and problems", and considered the game to be fun to play.
+Computer Gamer magazine called it one of the best games of platform genre.